ivanlxl/COMP2042_CW_hcyil1/README.md

 20411640

 Starting Instructions:
-Load the source code into an IDE of your choice, ensure JavaFX is added to the project.
+1. Load the source code into an IDE of your choice, ensure JavaFX is added to the project.
 Under "Main" class, run.
+2. In the main menu, select colour theme for the background using the ColourPicker.
+You can also select grid size to change the dimensions of the Grid.
+3. Once the game ends (either by victory or lose), appropriate screen will show.
+Click Next to enter highscore section
+4. Dialog will be prompted, choose corresponding file for the grid size (if grid size 4 was selected, choose the 4x4).
+5. Existing scores will be displayed, enter your username in the textfield and submit to save your score.
+Dialog will appear again, select the same file.
+File replace warning may show, click yes.

 Javadocs Location: